protontypes/open-sustainable-technology/README.md

 - [Polish SDG reporting platform](https://github.com/statisticspoland/sdg-indicators-pl) - Polish indicators for the Sustainable Development Goals of the 2030 Agenda.

 ### Population and Poverty

+> **What?** Population is the total number of people living in a specific area.
+Poverty is a condition in which individuals lack the financial resources and essentials required for a basic standard of living.

+> **How?** These tools facilitate access to population and census data; provide insight into upward mobility; and calculate poverty and inequality indices.

 - [wopr](https://github.com/wpgp/wopr) - An R package and Shiny application to provide API access to the WorldPop Open Population Repository.
 - [censusdis](https://github.com/censusdis/censusdis) - A Python package for discovering, loading, and analyzing U.S. Census demographic, economic, and geographic data and metadata with access to the full collection of data and maps the U.S. Census publishes via their APIs.
 - [Boosting Upward Mobility from Poverty](https://github.com/UI-Research/mobility-from-poverty) - A multi-year effort to understand upward mobility from poverty and to work with local leaders to promote policies that boost upward mobility from poverty.